-Sustainable Impact Programs - Pillar I: Student Projects
+Sustainable Impact Programs: Student Projects

 The ZHAW encourages and supports its students to turn the campus and the region into a Real-Lab for sustainability projects.
 Funding helps to realise the most promising ideas.

 With the first pillar, the Sustainable Impact Program preferably supports interdisciplinary individual or group student projects that contribute to the achievement of the Sustainable Development Goals (SDG) and a sustainability culture and community at the ZHAW.
 The projects can relate to education, research, knowledge transfer and services for the region or for the ZHAW - in the sense of a Real-Lab.

 The call for projects takes place on a rolling basis.
 Successfully applied projects are funded for a period of six to twelve months, preferably within one calendar year.
 Each project is funded with up to CHF 5000.
 The completion of the project includes a report including information on the use of funds and a contribution to the ZHAW sustainable Blog.

 Applications for new projects can be submitted until the following three submission deadlines:

 - 01.03. (funding decision will be made on 06.04.)

 - 14.06. (funding decision will be made on 14.09.)

 - 25.09. (funding decision will be made on 02.11.)